This September, China will celebrate Mid-Autumn Festival 2019.

 Queues can be long in China, especially during holiday periods.

-If you’re working as a teacher in the public sector in China, you only get Monday off so it doesn’t leave a lot of travel time anyway.
+If you’re working as a teacher in the public sector in China, you only get one day off so it doesn’t leave a lot of travel time anyway.

 How many days off work are there for Mid-Autumn Festival?

-In a week’s time it’s the National Day holiday, so it’s a good time of year if you’re teaching in China.
+In a fortnight's time it’s the National Day holiday, so it’s a good time of year if you’re teaching in China.